-What do you think of when you hear about Taiwan?
+What do you think of when you hear about Taiwan and Taiwanese culture?
 Maybe you aren’t familiar with it or you confuse it with another country.
 The first thing YuChing wanted to emphasize is that she comes from Taiwan and not Thailand.
 People can sometimes mix up the two countries, but she thinks they do not intend to offend her.
 She came to study for her MBA in International Healthcare Management (specializing in pharmaceutical studies).
 She plans to stay a few years and then return to Taiwan.
 Taiwan is an island located in East Asia and has over 23 million inhabitants.
 The state recently made headlines with the adoption of a law allowing same-sex marriage, becoming the first Asian country to do so.
 But we don’t often hear about the country.
 I wanted to know a bit more about this country and its fascinating history and culture.

-Taiwan : a history by colonization
+Taiwan: an history by colonization

 The colonial eras, in Taiwan, have left their mark on history.
 In the 17th century, Formosa (Taiwan’s historical name), was divided into different kingdoms and colonial administrations.
 The northern part of the country was a Spanish colony, while the southern part was a Dutch colony.
 In the central east, there was the kingdom of Middag, while the Pescadores island located to the southwest was under the control of the Ming dynasty.